NateRex/malmo-extension/README.md

 ___
 ## **Installation** ##

 1. Before you are able to use this package, you must have Microsoft's Malmo Platform installed on your machine.
-[Download the latest _prebuilt_ version of the Malmo Platform for Windows, Linux, or MacOSX](https://github.com/Microsoft/malmo/releases), and unzip the directory.
+[Download the **_prebuilt_ 0.37.0 version** of the Malmo Platform for Windows, Linux, or MacOSX](https://github.com/Microsoft/malmo/releases), and unzip the directory.

 2. Install the malmo-extension using pip:
     ```